SoftwareGuy/NodeListServer/README.md

 1. Obtain a ZIP archive of this repository via the "Download as ZIP" option.
 2. Extract it somewhere on your system.

-**Note: The ZIP Installation Method loses it's Git metadata, so you will not be able to have easy updates.**
+**Note: The ZIP Installation Method loses it's git metadata, so you will not be able to have easy updates.**

 ## Configuration